 Make sure you’re fully prepared for that eventuality by having a set of pliers that are capable of cutting anything they can get their teeth into.

-Also, it’s a good idea to find a pair of fishing pliers that allow the blades to be removed for convenient sharpening or replacement when it will eventually be required.
+Also, it’s a good idea to find a pair of fishing pliers that allow the blades to be removed for convenient sharpening or replacement as and when required.

-Thankfully, the vast majority of the pliers I’ve included in the review above will tick all these boxes.
+Thankfully, the vast majority of the pliers I’ve included in the review above will tick all these boxes, as even the most durable jaws and blades will need replacing eventually.

-Another vitally important part of the make-up of fishing pliers (or any pliers for that matter), the grip should be comfortable and easy to hold.
+Another vitally important part of the make-up of fishing pliers (or any pliers for that matter), is the grip.

 Look for over-molded handles with rubberized or textured covers to provide the best possible comfort and control.
 Thermoplastic rubber is ideal as it offers unbeatable grip in wet conditions without holding any odor.